 . . .
 South Catholic/Neumann/N-G vs. Southern

-in limbo since the last cancellation in 2016.
-The Catholic school has owned four names -- Southeast
+resumed in 2021.
+The Catholic school has owned four names -- Southeast Catholic, Bishop

-Catholic, Bishop Neumann, St. John Neumann and Saints Neumann-Goretti.
-Southeast Catholic
+Neumann, St. John Neumann and Saints Neumann-Goretti.
+Southeast Catholic was commonly

-was commonly known as South Catholic.
-The Public school is officially South Philadelphia High
+known as South Catholic.
+The Public school is officially South Philadelphia High School, but has